Sabayon/wiki-next/docs/articles/stage3.md

 <pre class="clear">
-equo install syslog-ng vixie-cron rc-update add syslog-ng default rc-update add vixie-cron default
+equo install syslog-ng vixie-cron systemctl enable syslog-ng systemctl enable vixie-cron
 </pre>

 This is just a suggestion: please go for the system logger and cron daemon of your choice!